Skip to contents

 correction

 A string specifying the method used to calculate the adjusted p-value function.
-Choices are either "Global" for global testing, "IWT" for interval-wise testing or "TWT" for threshold-wise testing.
+Choices are "Global" for global testing, "IWT" for interval-wise testing, or "TWT" for threshold-wise testing.

 dx